As of September 2014 we no longer issue QSLs of any kind.

-I got my first license in January 1959.
+I got my first license when I was 14 in January 1959.
 Over the years, this hobby has provided untold hours of pleasure.
 It also influenced my career, leading ultimately to being an owner/operator of a pair of small market radio stations in Randolph, Vermont.
 After 20 years as a local broadcaster, I sold these stations and retired in 2000.
 They now operate as WCVR-AM and WVXR-FM.

-At present my amateur radio station is built around the Yaesu FT-2000 transceiver and its companion VL-1000 Quadra linear amplifier.
-W1KOK can transmit with 1250 watts of power in the 160, 80, 40, 20, 17, 15, 12, 10 and 6 meter bands using SSB and CW, as well as 200 watts on 30 CW.
-Each of these bands is connected to a simple vertical antenna except 160, which uses an inverted L and 20 which has a 2 element vertical array.
-(Please visit www.w1kok.com for detailed information on the design and construction of our antenna systems.)
+At present my amateur radio station is built around the Yaesu FTdx-5000MP transceiver and its companion VL-1000 Quadra linear amplifier.
+W1KOK can transmit with full power in the 160, 80, 60, 40, 30, 20, 17, 15, 12, 10 and 6 meter bands using SSB and CW.
+Each of these bands is connected to a simple vertical or dipole antenna.

-The server runs on a Macintosh computer in the shack which has an RS-232 serial connection to the FT-2000 and another to an old KAM.
-The server is a fairly simple piece of software written in RealBasic.
-Whatever it hears on one of the serial ports (FT-2000 or KAM) it passes on to the client.
-Whatever it hears from the client, it passes on to the FT-2000 or the KAM.
+The server runs on a Macintosh Mac Mini computer in the shack which has RS-232 serial connections to the radio, the KAM, and a USB connection to an Arduino.
+The server is a fairly simple piece of software written in Xojo (formerly RealBasic).
+Whatever it hears on one of the ports (radio, KAM or Arduino) the server passes on to the client.
+Whatever it hears from the client, it passes on to the appropriate device.
 Virtually no processing is done by the server.
 The Arduino is currently used to active solenoids which activate the ANT, TUNER, and TUNE functions of the linear.

-The client, a RealBasic application running on my Macintosh, reflects the current state of the radio on the user's screen and, in response to user input sends commands to the radio (or the KAM) via the server.
+The client, a Xojo application running on the user's Macintosh, reflects the current state of the radio on the user's screen and, in response to user input sends commands to the radio and the Arduino via the server.

-The audio circuit is provided by a Skype connection.
-When I connect to the server it calls me via Skype.
-All audio from the FT-2000 is channeled via the Mac Mini audio input to Skype.
+The audio/video circuit is provided by a Skype connection.
+All audio from the radio is channeled via the Mac Mini audio input to Skype.
 All audio from the Mac Mini audio output goes thru an optoisolator into the radio.
 There are 5 webcams: main operating position, VL-1000 Quadra, Outdoors 1, Outdoors 2, and Outdoors 3.
 Using these webcams I can monitor the operational and environmental conditions of the station in real time video as well as through my software.

-Using the client/server since winter 2008 has been very satisfying.
+Using the remote since winter 2008 has been very satisfying.
 I have had quite a few excellent QSOs.
-Using a Macintosh computer and my homebrew client software from Montana and from California operating the station has all been pretty much the same as if I were at home in the shack.
-I even bagged quite a few nice DX contacts.
+Using a Macintosh laptop computer and my homebrew client software, operating the station from Montana and from California has all been exactly the same as if I were at home in the shack.

 Previous call signs: WN6JBZ, WA6JBZ, WN6KOK, WB6KOK, W6KOK